flemmii/FTCpp-SDK/README.md

 git clone https://github.com/flemmii/FTCpp-SDK.git
 ```

+After cloning you need to execute the build process once so after that everything is set up
+and you can download the code normally to your robot.
+Also after a clean you need to
+execute the build process once before downloading.
+(This will get changed later)

+Also make sure that you have node installed, otherwise [download it here](https://nodejs.org/en/download/prebuilt-installer)

 Remember you need to merge this repository into your own repository to get the latest
 updates.

-Also make sure that you have node installed, otherwise [download it here](https://nodejs.org/en/download/prebuilt-installer)

 ## Excluding the example from downloading